 It didn’t hurt that she was raised by parents who treasured the natural wonders in our world and spent family vacations exploring local and national parks, roughing it in campgrounds, hiking, skiing, wading in streams, visiting wildlife preserves and generally exploring to their hearts’ content.
 And always with photographs, slides and 35 millimeter movies to keep the memories fresh.

 Pam has lived in 3 states – Colorado, New Mexico and Oregon – and has visited at least 20 others, as well as traveled internationally.
 Her formal education at University of New Mexico prepared her for her first career in teaching.
 Subsequent careers in sales, marketing and business administration have broadened her experiences and talents.
-Currently, she owns a CPA firm with her husband, Russell, and lives in Hillsboro, Oregon.

 Not that long ago, I got up the courage to put my photographs into the public eye and ask for money (!) in exchange for copies of them.
 That was the moment I became a “real” photographer.
 But in reality, I have been a photographer since I first got my hands on a Brownie camera back in the olden days when I was a pre-teen.
 Since then, I have owned and used a variety of cameras, not just for recording what’s happening, but to capture the beauty of nature and my surroundings.

 Photography allows me to express my creativity.
 I would love to be able to draw, to paint, to sculpt, but I don’t have those talents (at least not that I’ve discovered so far!).
 And photography allows me to connect with people who appreciate the same visions I have when I’m composing the photo.